erziealdrian02/Laravel-Simple-Blog/README.md

 # Laravel Blog Post Management

 ## Description
 This project is a Laravel-based blog post management system that allows users to create, edit, schedule, and save posts as drafts.
-The system uses Laravel Blade, Alpine.js for dynamic UI effects, and a MySQL database to store data.
+The system uses Laravel Blade, Alpine.js for dynamic effects on the UI, as well as a MySQL database to store data.

 ---

-## Main Features
+## Key Features
 - CRUD (Create, Read, Update, Delete) for blog posts
 - Schedule posts by selecting a date and time
 - Save posts as drafts